Skip to main content

 Salisbury Terrace

 A terrace of houses, near the station.
 There are several architectural features including large moulded keystones depicting fruit above the doors.
+Appears named on the 1890 OS map.
+These were the homes of the professional and business owners of the community.
+They reflect the prosperity of the village in the late 1800s

 Gascoigne Arms